Small Project Awards

 - Entries may be submitted by architecture firms based in the Chicago metropolitan area, defined as the counties of Cook, DuPage, Kane, Lake, McHenry, and Will in Illinois, and Lake and Porter counties in Indiana.
 Projects may be located anywhere in the world.
 Architects based outside the Chicago metropolitan area may enter projects built within these Chicago metropolitan counties.

 - If the design team includes more than one architectural firm, any member of the team may submit the joint project.
-The combined size of the team firms may not exceed nine architectural professionals.
+The combined size of the team firms may not exceed ten (10) or fewer full-time or full-time equivalent employees.
 All members of the design team must be acknowledged in the entry, and a member of the non-submitting firm(s) must provide a release indicating that they are aware of the submission.